237: R6RS Records (refined)

 The parent-rtd clause is deprecated.

 A clause of the (generative) specifies that the record type is generative.
-This clause is mutually exclusive to a non-generative clause.
+This clause is mutually exclusive with the non-generative clause.

 Note: While this clause is superfluous as its absence (and the absence of a non-generative clause) also specifies that the record type is generative, it makes it sensible to encourage implementations to raise a continuable exception of type &warning when a define-record-type with neither a generative nor non-generative clause is expanded.
 This helps detecting accidental specifications of generative record types.

 Remark: In Chez Scheme, the equivalent of the clause (generative) is a clause of the form (nongenerative #f).
-This syntax is not used in this SRFI to avoid double-negation and misunderstanding because #f often stands for a default value, which, in this context, could be a generate uid.
+This syntax is not used in this SRFI to avoid double-negation and misunderstanding because #f often stands for a default value, which, in this context, could have been a generated uid.

 (define-record-name ⟨name spec⟩ ⟨record clause⟩ …)